asiimwemmanuel/polytrend/README.md

 ### Polynomial Regression

+talk about how matrices solve the least squares problem and how matrices are really applicable for a variety of problems beyong this one

 Polynomial regression is used to shift from discrete to continuous data, making it applicable in real-world data analytics where error is present.
 It offers a tradeoff between accuracy and generality for various applications.

 Given a set of $n$ data points $(x, f(x))$, the polynomial function of degree $m$ is approximated as: